 Mount Pleasant, MI

 Claremont McKenna CollegeUndergraduate

 Results per page

-The U.S. Bureau of Labor Statistics estimates that employment in the legal field will grow by 10% through 2020 – about as fast as the average for all occupations.
-Lawyers who have further specialized their skills in areas like elder law, environmental law and health law should have the best job prospects.
+The latest U.S. Bureau of Labor Statistics data projects that employment in the legal field will grow by 10% through 2020 – about as fast as the average for all occupations.
+Lawyers who have further specialized their skills with a master’s degree in areas like elder law, environmental law and health law may have the best job prospects.

 Types of Law Degrees and Legal Careers

 A Juris Doctor (JD) professional degree is required to practice law, but there are many different paralegal degrees that allow you to work in the legal field under the supervision of a lawyer.
 You can earn your legal studies degree online, or you can take legal courses and paralegal courses in a traditional on-campus setting.

 Some attorneys choose to get a master's degree in a specific field in order to gain expertise that they can apply to their legal career.